amikos-tech/chroma-cookbook/docs/core/collections.md

 !!! warn "Metadata with `get_or_create_collection()`"

     If the collection exists and metadata is provided in the method it will attempt to overwrite the existing metadata.
+    This behaviour may be fixed by this [GH issue](https://github.com/chroma-core/chroma/issues/2390)

 ### Deleting a collection